Sketch, Illustrator, Photoshop, InVision, Principle, Validately

-This was the first time I tested a particular user flow, as opposed to showing and testing the entire app.
-This was very important in order to focus on one task to make sure any usability issues were addressed.
+This was the first time I tested a particular user flow, which was very important in order to make sure any usability issues were addressed.

 One of the biggest problems came from the results of the usability testing, when both users were unable to complete the tasks successfully.
-Ultimately, it was very helpful to know the areas that needed more work.
-I ended up changing the flow of this section, and the language of the buttons, so that it’s much more clear and easy to navigate.
+This allowed me to make the right changes, so the flow is more clear and easy to navigate.

-Coming up with the mantras (affirmations) gave me the encouragement I needed to take on the challenge of working in Principle, in order to create a micro-interaction.
-Little did I know that in addition to motivating our user to stay focused and positive, I’d also be motivating myself!
+Coming up with the mantras (affirmations) gave me the encouragement I needed to work in Principle, in order to create a micro-interaction.
+Little did I know that in addition to motivating our user to stay positive, I’d also be motivating myself!

 To learn more about me, I can be reached at

 email@example.com or 206.679.2409.